flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 }
 ```

+See [Route Fields](#route-fields) for the definition of each fields used to define a portal route.

 ### Admin Routes {#admin-routes}
 Admin routes are very similar to [portal routes](#portal-routes), but are only accessible by authenticated user accounts.
 To define an admin route, we use the [VueRouterApi.RegisterAdminRoutes](../api/vue-router-api.md#registeradminroutes) api method.